 40 or greaterextremely obeseextremely high riskextremely high risk

 Obesity is associated with several serious and life threatening complications resulting in significant increases in morbidity and mortality relative to lean individuals.
-These complications include insulin resistance (IR)type 2 diabetesnon-alcoholic fatty liver disease (NAFLD), atherosclerosis, degenerative disorders such as dementia, and also in many instances, various cancers.
+These complications include insulin resistance (IR)type 2 diabetes, metabolic dysfunction associated fatty liver disease (MAFLD), atherosclerosis, degenerative disorders such as dementia, and also in many instances, various cancers.
 The combination of abdominal obesity, hyperlipidemia, IR, pro-inflammatory status, and hypertension is clinically referred to as the Metabolic Syndrome.
 Many of these conditions are discussed in this page and elsewhere in this site.
+It should be noted that MAFLD was previously designated by the terminology, non-alcoholic fatty liver disease (NAFLD).
+MAFLD is also often referred to as metabolic dysfunction-associated steatotic liver disease, MASLD.

 Healthy Versus Unhealthy Obesity